-Post-pill acne is real and it is common, but it does not have to be your new normal.
+Post-birth control acne is real and it is common, but it does not have to be your new normal.

 Why We Develop Acne After Stopping Birth Control